 You can include the following people in your visa application at the time of lodgement:

-Your family members must be able to show that they meet
+Members of your family unit must be able to show that they meet health and

 How to apply